andreaPay/nemo/README.md

 - On a single case (batch mode) : sbatch ./run_freesurfer.slurm SUBJECT
 - On a single case (interactive mode) : sh ./run_freesurfer.sh SUBJECT

+. is not necessary if you are in NEMO directory

-To run a specific freesurfer command on interactive mode, adapt the script run_freesurfer_usefull_commands.sh
+To run a specific freesurfer command on interactive mode, adapt the script run_freesurfer_usefull_commands.sh then type sh segmentation/run_freesurfer_loop.sh

 To run any command (interactive or batch) on a group of subjects, adapt the script run_loop.sh